 So, if you’re not signed in as administrator but for some reason, if you wish to open the File Explorer with elevated rights, this gearupwindows article will guide you.

-How to Open or Access File Explorer in Windows 11 as Administrator?
+How to Open or Access File Explorer in Windows 11 or 10 as an Administrator?

 Earlier mentioned, File Explorer opens with the least privilege, but it is possible to access it with full rights.
 For that, use the following steps:-